0cjs/sedoc/EE/periph/memory.md

     Vss = GND    Vcc = +5V   Vbb = -5V   Vdd = +12V

 __Replacements:__

+Check minuszerodegrees.net tables above; even exact-pinout and same timing chips may not be compatible due to 7- vs. 8-row refresh, etc.

 4116s are quite unreliable so consider replacing with 4164 or 41256.
 For 4164: